Leviathan Gas Field, Levantine Basin, Mediterranean Sea, Israel

 Drilling of Leviathan-2 well was started in March 2011 by the Pride North America rig.
 The drilling operations, however, had to be stopped after detecting a flow of water in the well hole.

-Drilling of the Leviathan-3 well commenced in June and was successfully completed in December 2011.
-The third well, located approximately five kilometres east of the original Leviathan discovery, was drilled to a total depth of 5,226m and encountered a minimum of 88m of natural gas pay.
+Drilling of the Leviathan-3 well commenced in June 2011 and was successfully completed in December of that year.
+The third well was located approximately 5km east of the original Leviathan discovery and was drilled to a total depth of 5,226m, encountering a minimum of 88m natural gas pay.

 Maritime border issues between Lebanon and Israel over the gas field